aboutcode-org/scancode-toolkit/README.rst

 each result is found.
 The results can be formatted as JSON or HTML, and ScanCode provides a simple HTML app for quick visualization of scan results.

-This initial release of ScanCode scans only for exact license and copyright text.
-We are working on new features, such as analysis of dependencies or improving performance for scanning of larger codebases.
+We are continuously working on new features, such as analysis of dependencies or improving  performance for scanning of larger codebases.

 See the roadmap for upcoming features: https://github.com/nexB/scancode-toolkit/wiki/Roadmap